 We temporarily closed our hotel, restaurant, winery operations, and golf and tennis operations.
-Recently, we have been able to reopen the Algodon Mansion as of November 11, 2020 with COVID-19 measures implemented.
+We were able to reopen the Algodon Mansion as of November 11, 2020 with COVID-19 measures implemented.
 We have also been able to reopen our winery and golf and tennis facilities recently with COVID-19 measures implemented.
-Also due to COVID-19, construction on homes was temporarily halted from March to September but has resumed.
-However, as of December 21, 2020, international tourism by foreign residents, except those foreign residents of neighboring countries, is prohibited through January 31, 2021.
-Additionally, on December 24, 2020, Argentina removed the exception for foreign residents of neighboring countries through January 9, 2021.
+Also due to COVID-19, construction on homes was temporarily halted from March 2020 to September 2020 but has resumed.
+Effective January 1, 2022, fully vaccinated individuals may enter Argentina as tourists without needing to quarantine.

 We reduced expenses by negotiating an early termination of our office lease at 135 Fifth Avenue in New York City, and all employees and contractors are currently working from home.
-In addition, we are reviewing our labor needs to run the administrative side of the Company in New York.
+In addition, we are reviewing our labor needs to run the administrative side of the Company in Miami.

 On April 13, 2020, GGI's warehouse and fulfillment center, Bergen Logistics, announced it would operate on a four-day schedule from Monday through Thursday, allowing for a 72-hour window from Friday through Sunday for any possible surface viruses to self-eliminate.
 On June 12, 2020, Bergen Logistics announced that it would increase its warehouse operations to a Sunday through Friday schedule.
-The warehouse stores and ships all of the items that are for sale on our e-commerce website.
-Any e-commerce orders that may be received during the time of shutdown are only be fulfilled once the fulfillment center re-opens.
-Likewise, during their shutdown, the warehouse would not be able to receive and process any returned merchandise from customers, nor would the warehouse be able to receive any merchandise from our manufacturers.
+The warehouse stores and ships items that are for sale on our e-commerce website.
+Any e-commerce orders that might have been received during the time of shutdown could only be fulfilled once the fulfillment center re-opened.
+Likewise, during their shutdown, the warehouse was not able to receive and process any returned merchandise from customers, nor could the warehouse receive any merchandise from our manufacturers.
+Bergen is currently operating on a normal schedule from 7am to 6pm, Monday through Saturday.

 Throughout the COVID-19 pandemic, we also experienced significant delays in product development, production, and shipping from our overseas manufacturing partners, many of whom have been on complete lockdown for the safety of their workers.
 Some of our manufacturing partners have even had to close permanently.
-Because of this, we are in the process of pursuing new vendors.
+Because of this, we have had to pursue relationships with new vendors.